chwazy/chwazy/README.md

 - I'm a engineer in industrial computing
 - I work on projects in the field of industry
-- At the moment I am working on a research project in AR
 - I like to program... a lot !